 Benefits and Perks

-Benefits packages do tend to lack paid time off; American Family Insurance Group gives paid vacation days to a third of workers and sick leave to 23 percent.
-With an eye toward the future, American Family Insurance Group offers several choices in retirement planning such as a 401(k) plan and a company pension plan.
-Health insurance is part of the package for a majority of survey participants, and for slightly more than half of workers, dental coverage is too.
-Privileges also include flexible hours, a casual working environment, and life insurance.
+Benefits packages do tend to lack paid time off; American Family Insurance Group gives paid vacation days to 30 percent and sick leave to one in five workers.
+Employees looking to save up for old age can choose from several options including a 401(k) plan and a company pension plan.
+Perks cover health insurance for a majority of respondents and dental coverage for over one-half of workers.
+Privileges also include a casual working environment, flexible hours, and life insurance.